Suzanne, Engineering, UK

 Because I believe that girls who think they may be at a disadvantage by doing engineering may actually have an advantage.
 There’s no doubt that engineering can at times be a daunting field for young women to enter, but this shouldn’t stop anyone.
 I would urge any young woman who is truly interested in an engineering career to embrace adversity, celebrate what makes them different and simply go for it!

-Thanks to engineering, I have a fascinating career which allows me to spend my days making life saving medicines for people across the globe.
+Thanks to engineering, I have a fascinating career which allows me to spend my days leading teams of people who make medicines for patients across the globe.
 Not bad for someone who was told they could never get an engineering degree.

 Find out more

 Find out how to apply for our Future Leaders graduate programme, the career paths on offer and the countries where they're available.

 Student and graduate opportunities with one of the world's leading global healthcare companies.

 Medical, financial, research and consulting programmes at GSK for ambitious postgraduates

 Find out about becoming an apprentice at GSK.